josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🛰️⚔️_the_orientalism_is_mindblowing.md

 in a perpetrator with a delicate ego, we can all be fantastically unsurprised that this also includes fixated and obsessed attitudes towards sexually degrading this same man, if only by tinkering with some keystrokes.

-it is fixated. it is obsessive. it is *highly* sexualised and of course there has been colonially coded content injections.
+it is fixated. it is obsessive. it is *highly* sexualised and of course there have been colonially coded content injections.

 sometimes its outright references to sv practices perpetrated by white men during the horrors of carceral slavery - "buckbreaking" has been explicit.